Jannik-dot/TextEditor/README.md

 # TextEditor
-This repository contains the source code for my TextEditor.
+This repository contains my TextEditor.

 It has the following features:
 - Swing GUI